 Step 4 (Payment & Review) – Uber goes with comfortable and convenient payment options for different cities based upon the user needs and awareness in that region.
 For example, for Indian and many SEA (South East Asian) countries, Uber provides cash payment options as well along with wallet and card payments.
 Review also plays a very important role in this whole experience.
 Uber is rather using reviews and rating more seriously and keeps it to vet out drivers with low aggregate rating in order to build a strong and happy customer experience.

-The Demand Supply Challenge
+The Demand Supply Challenge for Uber Business Model

 This is a chicken and the egg challenge for any new marketplace startup.
 You need to focus on the demand side to fill up first, but the demand would fill up if you have the supply, and you simply cannot afford to keep supply filled in, sitting idle, while your marketing starts showing results and brings in customers to manage the demand side.